Acting U.S. attorney in Tulsa named prosecutor for Northern District

-Tulsa-based acting U.S. Attorney Clinton Johnson was named temporary U.S. Attorney for the Northern District of Oklahoma, the office announced Wednesday.
+Tulsa-based acting U.S. Attorney Clinton Johnson has been named temporary U.S. Attorney for the Northern District of Oklahoma, the office announced Wednesday.

 U.S. Attorney General Merrick Garland appointed Johnson to the post effective Dec.
 26. Chief U.S. District Judge John F. Heil III administered the oath of office.